Indian Court Rules Ganges River A Living Person – A Useful Tactic Against Pollution?

 This move is by no means the first such attempt to clean the Ganges, with the greater aim of reducing its pollution levels.
 In 1986, the Indian Parliament began the Ganga Action plan, an initiative that was instituted for the purpose of a multifaceted approach to cleaning the Ganges, and further preventing pollution from identified sources.

 Over the 15 years of the initiative, nearly $226 million was appropriated for the scheme.
-Though despite the ambitious policy set forth by then Indian Prime Minister Shri Rajeev Gandhi, its implementation and subsequent failure were due to corruption, ineptitude regarding environmental planning, lack of consideration for urban populations effected, and inherent cultural demands.
+Though despite the ambitious policy set forth by then Indian Prime Minister Rajiv Gandhi its implementation and subsequent failure were due to corruption, ineptitude regarding environmental planning, lack of consideration for urban populations effected, and inherent cultural demands.

 In 2014, the Indian Parliament announced the Namami Ganga Programme, a comprehensive Ganges cleanup project that is appropriated a 400% increase of funding over the prior unsuccessful efforts.
 The legislation also called for the close of nearly four dozen industrial sites in proximity to the Ganges.